 In Honduras, each person consumes an average of 707 kilowatt hours per year.
 The existing power stations do not produce enough energy for the entire population.
 At the same time, forecasts indicate that energy demand will increase significantly.
 58 percent of energy produced in Honduras comes from fossil fuels – this in spite of the huge potential for hydroelectric- and solar power.
 Therefore, the promotion of renewable energy in Central America is one of OeEB's strategic objectives.

-"The energy industry is one of the key factors in the economic development of the country".
+in the economic development of the Country.

 Contact to the communities

 The consideration of high social and ecological standards was the prerequisite to OeEB's engagement.
 There is an employee who is responsible for implementing environmental and social issues, as well as a Community Liaison Officer, who maintains contact with the people in the surrounding villages.
 Furthermore, the solar power station will not only provide locals with access to electricity, but also jobs – especially in the construction phase.
 Again, emphasis is placed on high standards, from fair pay to suitable protective clothing – compliance with which is regularly checked and documented by experts.

 The water challenge

 From an ecological point of view, water consumption presents a particular challenge, because the panels must be cleaned regularly so that they can continue to function at full capacity.
 Optimal cleaning intervals are precisely calculated and as much of the water is collected as possible, so it can be reused several times.
 It is also possible to clean the panels using air.